madebits/madebits.github.io/r/linux-csman.md

 #### Embedding Secret

+Secret files can be embedded into the beginning of the encrypted container.
+Given both secret file data and container data look random, it is not possible to tell that are secret file data in the beginning of the container. `csman.sh` can use several slots of 1204 byte each to embed one more secret files.

+##### How Embedded Secret Slots Work

-The `cryptsetup` options can be used if needed to embed a secret file into the container.
-Assuming secret file is less than 1024 bytes long, the following commands create a container with offset and store secret there (*more convenient commands follow later, this here is only an explanation*):
+The `cryptsetup` options (`-o`) can be used if needed to embed a secret file into the container.
+Assuming secret file is less than 1024 bytes long, the following commands create a container with offset and store secret there. *More convenient commands follow later, this here is only an explanation*.

 ```bash
 sudo csman.sh n container.bin -S 1M -s secret.bin -cf -N 1000 -- -co -o 2 --